4 Tregavarras Row

 The kitchen has a dishwasher and an electric oven and ceramic hob, microwave, under counter fridge with icebox and all the usual kitchen equipment.
 There are two windows, one with views across the lovely wooded valley above Caerhayes.
 There is a small breakfast table by the other window which overlooks the garden path.

-There is a lower ground floor under the kitchen reached via a flight of stairs concealed by a trapdoor in the kitchen floor.
+There is a lower ground floor under the kitchen which is reached via a flight of stairs concealed by a trapdoor in the kitchen floor.
+It is really very quirky but care must be taken to supervise children's use of the trapdoor!
 It has a small conservatory (not yet renovated), a separate toilet and a utility room which contains the boiler, washing machine and tumble dryer, a small sink and a fridge freezer (in addition to the fridge in the kitchen).

 For safety reasons the trapdoor is kept closed when not in use.